pineunity/apmec/doc/source/reference/block_storage_usage_guide.rst

         - virtualAttachment:
             node: VB1

-With these additions, the new VNFD looks like below:
+With these additions, the new MEAD looks like below:

 .. code-block:: yaml